Sax School Facebook Live #7 16th July 2018

 Most commonly this is a problem with the sealing of the saxophone mechanism.
 You can try relaxing your embouchure, and checking how much mouthpiece you are using but if that doesn’t help, the problem is most likely to be caused by a leak.
 This is often a really quick fix, so it’s worth taking your sax to a repairer to get it checked.

 There are some things you might be able to fix yourself.
-Check out Nigel’s videos with sax repairer Steve Crow on YouTube: Playlist here
+Check out Nigel’s other videos with sax repairer Steve Crow on our blog.

 Nigel, can you give me your opinion on Legere Reeds?